 What Does “Waiving” your Miranda Rights Mean?

-You “waive” your Miranda Rights to remain silent if you continue to speak to the police without your Manassas attorney.
+You “waive” your Miranda Rights to remain silent if you continue to speak to the police without your Fairfax attorney.
 And in that case, the law enforcement can incriminate you using your own statements.
 Police officers are not restricted from lying to you about how they will “help” you if you tell them the truth about the crime.

 The truth is, it is only your lawyer that can help you fight for your freedom with a good defense in court.
 Therefore, utilize your Miranda Rights – remain silent and ask for an attorney to be present before you can answer any questions.